pascalhoule/fhg-dbt/models/clean/investment/doc.md

 As of 2024-0816 this is the largest table in our database.

 This code works to implement an incremental model to bring in the data as at the first of the month.
 The daily data for other dates is excluded.
 I took it out of production after it has been tested.

---{{
+Curly brackes were removed, they need to be added back to use the code.

 --  config(
 --    alias='aua_vc_me',
 --    database='clean',